thibault23/auction-marketplace/README.md

 You should now be able to interact with the application.
 At least 3 accounts should be created to fully interact with the DApp.

+To note: before clicking "retrieve latest auction details", please refresh the page once.
+Also, the "retrieve all Auctions" button does not display all auctions properly.

 #### Testing

 You may also want to run the tests that were defined for this project.